objectionary/jeo-maven-plugin/README.md

 ### Methods

-The second high-level transformation is the transformation of the bytecode method into EO.
-For example, the following Java method:
+The second high-level transformation involves converting the bytecode method into EO.
+For example, consider the following Java method:

 ```java
 public class Bar {